-With British Summer Time arriving on Sunday, milder weather approaching, and longer days, and a bit more time over the bank holiday weekend – it’s the ideal time to get outside in the fresh spring air to conduct some basic checks on your vehicle, as well as a bit of spring clean.
+With the milder weather approaching, and longer days, and a bit more time over the bank holiday weekend – it’s the ideal time to get outside in the fresh spring air to conduct some basic checks on your vehicle, as well as a bit of spring clean.

 Here’s our top six spring vehicle checks and tips

-1. Are your wipers prepared for those April showers and the spring sun?
+1. Are your wipers prepared for the mixed forecast of showers and sun?

 The winter months will have taken their toll on your wiper blades.
 They may have suffered damage from the freezing temperatures, and may not be clearing the screen as effectively as they should.
 Remember to check the front and back wipers, as well as your level of screen wash – and top up as necessary.